ioer-dresden/carto-lab-docker/docs/index.md

 [![version](https://cartolab.theplink.org/version.svg)](https://cartolab.theplink.org/changelog/)

-**Carto-Lab Docker** is a container that runs a JupyterLab server, with two prepared Python and R environments for _cartographic visualization_.
+# Your Reproducible Environment for Spatial Data Science

+**Carto-Lab Docker** is a FAIR-enabling computational environment, officially supported by the **FDZ IOER**.
+It provides a versioned, pre-configured JupyterLab server in a Docker container, designed to make transparent and reproducible spatial analysis accessible to everyone.

 <p align="center"><img src="logo.svg">